-Graphic recording captures the key highlights and ideas from a meeting.
+Graphic recording / graphic facilitation captures the key highlights and ideas from a meeting.
 But how can we back up these powerful quotes and visuals with fact?

-Augmented reality (AR) is a tool for annotating graphic recordings.
+Augmented reality (AR) is a tool for annotating graphic recordings or large posters.
 Think of it as a “hidden digital layer” to deepen the viewer’s understanding of the content.
 All the viewer needs to do is scan their phone across the graphic to see images, videos, and web links pop up.

-Was an interesting piece of research referenced in the talk? → We can embed the actual research paper in AR.
+Was an interesting piece of research referenced? → We can embed the actual research paper in AR.

-Is there a juicy quote from a key note presentation? → We can embed a video clip of the key note in AR to provide context to the quote.
+Is there a juicy quote from a presenter? → We can embed a video clip of the key note in AR to provide context to the quote.

 Celebrating the completion of a huge project? → We can embed images from the project in AR.